-minor residual state in the C terminus.
-Based on the secondary chemical shift differences of the $^{13}C^{\alpha}$ and $^{13}C^{\beta}$ resonances, the majority of CeCdc37(1-128) adopts an α -helical conformation (Fig. 2C).
-In contrast, residues 9-25 appear to adopt an extended conformation, whereas the C-terminal residues 105-128 adopt a random coil conformation.
-These observations are consistent with secondary structure predictions using the program Jpred, which predicted this fragment of CeCdc37 as mostly α -helical (Fig. 2D).

-To map the binding interface with CeHsp90M, spectra were recorded for 15N-labeled CeCdc37(1-128) alone and in the presence of CeHsp90M at 25 °C. Upon addition of CeHsp90M, many of the amide signals of CeCdc37(1-128) disappear or experience severe line broadening.
+Backbone chemical shift assignments were obtained for 94 of 124 non-proline residues.
+Several regions could not be assigned due to extensive overlap present in the spectra.
+For several residues in the C-terminal region a second minor signal is observed, potentially resulting from proline isomerization or a minor residual state in the C-terminus.
+Based on the secondary chemical shift differences of the ${}^{13}C{a}$ and ${}^{13}C{\beta}$ resonances the majority of AA 1-128 CeCdc37 adopts an $\alpha$ -helical conformation (Figure 2C).
+In contrast residues 9-25 appear to adopt an extended conformation while the Cterminal residues 105-128 adopt a random coil conformation.
+These observations are consistent with secondary structure predictions employing the program Jpred which predicted this fragment of CeCdc37 as mostly α-helical (Figure 2D).
+To map the binding interface with CeHsp90M spectra were recorded for N-labeled AA 1-128-CeCdc37 alone and in the presence of CeHsp90M at 25 °C. Upon addition of CeHsp90M many of the amide signals of AA 1-128 CeCdc37 disappear or experience severe line broadening.
 Moreover, a number of new signals appear at different positions in the spectrum.
-Unfortunately, due to the poor spectra quality in the bound state and the observed instability of CeHsp90M in NMR conditions, most of the new NMR signals could not been assigned (Fig. 2A).
-Interestingly, the regions from 1-30 appear to be largely unaffected by CeHsp90M binding, whereas residues 44-128 show a significant reduction in signal intensities or chemical shift changes.
-When comparing the two spectra, it is apparent that the chemical shifts of a Trp side chain and an Arg side chain are influenced by the addition of CeHsp90M.
-Thus, it can be expected that these two amino acids of CeCdc37 are located in a region that is influenced by the binding event.
-We were able to assign the tryptophan to Trp-94 but were unable to unambiguously assign the corresponding arginine side chain.
+Unfortunately, due to the poor spectra quality in the bound state and the observed instability of CeHsp90M in NMR conditions most of the new NMR signals could not been assigned (Figure 2A).
+Interestingly, the regions from 1-30 appear to be largely unaffected by CeHsp90M binding, while residues 44-128 show a significant reduction in signal intensities or chemical shift changes.
+When comparing the two spectra it is apparent that the chemical shifts of a tryptophan side chain (Trp) and an arginine side chain (Arg) are influenced by the addition of CeHsp90M.
+Thus, it can be expected that these two amino acids of CeCdc37 are located in a region which is influenced by the binding event.
+We were able to assign the tryptophan to Trp94, but were unambiguously unable to assign the corresponding arginine side chain.

 Our NMR results suggest that the N-terminal region in Cdc37 is not involved in interactions with Hsp90.
-To confirm this, we generated a shorter construct comprising only amino acids 36-128 lacking the His $6$ tag.
-Using our aUC setup, we find that this fragment is sufficient to bind to Hsp90 and is also able to inhibit the activity of Hsp90 in ATPase assays (Fig. 3, A and B).
-The fact that most NMR signals in the shorter construct fully superimpose with those observed for CeCdc37(1-128) further confirms that the N-terminal amino acids do not (strongly) interact or modulate the structure of the core domain of Cdc37.
+To confirm this we generated a shorter construct comprising only AA 36-128 lacking the His6-tag.
+Using our aUC setup we find that this fragment is sufficient to bind to Hsp90 and is also able to inhibit the activity of Hsp90 in ATPase assays (Figure 3A, B).
+The fact that most NMR signals in the shorter construct fully superimpose with those observed for AA 1-128 CeCdc37 further confirms that the N-terminal amino acids do not (strongly) interact or modulate the structure of the core domain of Cdc37.